callme-ADHI/Secret_Couples_Detector/README.md

 - Member 2: Elsa Prasad - Muthoot Institute of Technology and Science

 ### Project Description
-A playful computer vision project that exposes “hidden romances” in a classroom.
-Using head pose estimation and gaze detection, the system identifies when two people stare at each other for over one second and captures the moment — frame by frame — for evidence.
+A playful computer vision project built specifically for classroom surveillance to uncover only the “secret” couples.By measuring the physical distance between detected students and combining it with head pose estimation & gaze detection, the system filters out random glances and catches only those who sit suspiciously close and stare at each other for over a second.The results are automatically deployed in a Streamlit web app, where the evidence is displayed — frame by frame — for maximum classroom gossip impact.

 ### The Problem (that doesn't exist)
 How do you scientifically prove who’s making googly eyes at whom during class without awkwardly staring at them yourself?